Grant funding overview for wider Wellington Region

 Eastern & Central Community Trust provides grants and support to community organisations in the Gisborne Tairāwhiti, Hawke’s Bay, Tararua, Wairarapa, Manawatu & Horowhenua regions.

-Grant applications for all our funds are welcome, as per the closing dates (available on our website https://www.ecct.org.nz/funding/).
-However, please note that our Trust only operates in Wairarapa and not the wider Wellington region.
+Grant applications for all their funds are welcome, as per the closing dates, see the Grand Rounds/Closing Dates.
+However, please note that their Trust only operates in Wairarapa and not the wider Wellington region.

 Four Winds Foundation